protobuf-c/protobuf-c/README.md

     ./autogen.sh && ./configure && make && make install

+## Documentation

+See the [online Doxygen documentation here](http://lib.protobuf-c.io) or [the Wiki](https://github.com/protobuf-c/protobuf-c/wiki) for a detailed reference.
+The Doxygen documentation can be built from the source tree by running:

+    make html

 ## Synopsis

 Use the `protoc-c` command to generate `.pb-c.c` and `.pb-c.h` output files from your `.proto` input file.